photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

     You can skip `sudo -i` if you are already logged in as root.

-### Raspian
+### Raspbian

-Open a terminal and run this command to check if your server has swap configured.
+Open a terminal on your [Raspberry Pi](../raspberry-pi.md) and run the following command to verify if it has swap configured:

 ```bash
 swapon --show